FOGProject/fog-docs/docs/management/active-directory-integration.md

 -   **Update**

-    After changing fields of this section, click on \'Update\'.
+    After changing fields of this section, click on 'Update'.

-    The \'Hostname Changer\', a module of the FOG client, checks with each poll if the client machine is part of Active Directory as configured.
+    The 'Hostname Changer', a module of the FOG client, checks with each poll if the client machine is part of Active Directory as configured.
 If not, it will do either of the following tasks:

-    -   If users are logged in and the \'Name Change/AD Join Forced Reboot\' box is selected, then the client will join the domain and reboot immediately
+    -   If users are logged in and the 'Name Change/AD Join Forced Reboot' box is selected, then the client will join the domain and reboot immediately
     -   If no users are logged, then the client will join the domain and reboot.